mantil-io/go-lambda-examples/guide/README.md

 line 32 when creating Lambda function.
 With this reference terraform knows that it first needs to create role resource because lambda function resource depends on the role.
 Lines 31-38 are actual function creation.
-Again we provide the same information like in CLI; function_name, a zip file with Lambda deployment package (filename), runtime on which function is based (runtime) and architecture.
+Again we provide the same information as in CLI; function_name, a zip file with Lambda deployment package (filename), runtime on which function is based (runtime) and architecture.
 Handler is fixed to the _bootstrap_ for provided.al2 runtime.